fractal6/fractal6-ui.elm/README.md

 You can open issues for bugs you've found or features you think are missing.
 You can also submit pull requests to this repository.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

-You can follow Fractale organisation and roadmap at [o/f6](https://fractale.co/o/f6).
+You can follow Fractale organisation and roadmap at [o/f6](https://fractale.co/o/f6) and espacially [t/f6/ui-ux](https://fractale.co/t/f6/ui-ux).

 IRC channel: #fractal6 on matrix.org

 ## License